Five on a Treasure Island: Plot

 To the children's shock, the box containing the map is sold to an antique collector.
 The same man also makes an offer to buy Kirrin Island.
-The children realise he has unearthed the secret map and wants the gold for himself, and so begins a race for the five to get to the gold first.
+The children realize he has unearthed the secret map and wants the gold for himself, so they hatch a plan to get to the gold first.
 Thinking the children want to spend time at the island before it is sold, Uncle Quentin and Aunt Fanny allow them to go camping there for one week.

 Arriving on the island, the five start searching the castle ruins to locate the old dungeons where the gold is hidden.
 Chasing a rabbit, Timmy falls down an old well, from where the children find the dungeon entrance.
-Exploring underground, they find the gold in a locked vault.
-Trouble soon arrives, as bad men come to the island hoping to steal the gold.
-They capture George and Julian, lock them in the dungeons and ask them to write a note to Anne and Dick up on the surface—a note that will induce those two back down into the dungeons.
-George writes the letter and Dick finds something fishy about it, as George has signed her name "Georgina", so Dick and Anne decide not to go down.
-Unable to find those two, the men leave the island, taking the oars from the children's boat so they cannot escape.
-Dick and Anne use the well shaft to rescue Julian and George from the dungeon, and the children hatch a plan to trap the men when they come back to the island with a boat to steal the gold.
+Exploring underground, they find the gold in a locked vault, however trouble soon arrives, as some men arrive hoping to steal the gold.
+They capture George and Julian, lock them in the dungeons and tell them to write a note to Anne and Dick that will lure them down into the dungeons.
+George writes the letter but Dick realises something is amiss, as George has signed her name "Georgina", so he and Anne remain on the surface.
+Unable to find them, the men leave the island, taking the oars from the children's boat so they cannot escape.
+Dick and Anne use the well shaft to rescue Julian and George from the dungeon, and the children devise a plan to trap the men when they come back to the island with a boat to steal the gold.

 Although the plan goes wrong, the children manage to leave the men stranded on Kirrin Island.
 They return to the mainland to tell Uncle Quentin, Aunt Fanny and the police what has happened.
 The gold is recovered, and it is determined that it legally belongs to George's family, making them rich and enabling them to afford everything they have ever wanted.
-George's only wish is to be allowed to keep Timmy, and her parents agree.
+George's only wish is to be allowed to keep Timmy, which her parents allow.
 George also agrees to go to boarding school with Anne, because she and her cousins have become very good friends and also the school allowed pets.